Effective Distance Learning Suggestions

 - Paper option: In addition to a planner that lists deadlines, you can also try folding a piece of paper lengthwise into three columns that you label “Must Do,” “Should Do” and “Could Do” to better prioritize your work tasks.

 - Digital options: For digital to-do lists, as well as research papers or larger project work, Trello is a cloud-based project organizer that can work well.
 The Librarian Parlor explains sample ways to use Trello for research.

-Create a new work schedule
+Create a work schedule

-It will take some time to fully understand the demands of remote learning and the new constraints of your home work space.
 In addition to your digital or paper planner, a schedule can help you shape your open time and make it most effective for you.